jineichen/MedialandscrapeR/README.md

 The function also has the ability to provide you with some summary-plots that give you more detail about the nature of the articles you just scraped.
-Setting *plots* to *TRUE* gives outputs the following graphs: - Absolute number of articles per outlet - Mean-length of article-titles per outlet - Mean-length of article-leads per outlet - Mean-length of article-bodies per outlet (only supported for Watson.ch and 20Minuten.ch)
+Setting *plots* to *TRUE* gives outputs the following graphs:
+Absolute number of articles per outlet, Mean-length of article-titles per outlet, Mean-length of article-leads per outlet, Mean-length of article-bodies per outlet (only supported for Watson.ch and 20Minuten.ch).

 If you want to count the appearances of a specific term in the titles of the articles you can pass a regex-pattern to the parameter *searchterm*.